-The American Sign Language Communication Program is a one-year certificate program for students with no signing experience.
+The American Sign Language Communication Program is a one-year advanced skill set for students with no signing experience.
 Students in the program receive instruction in the skills and training required to meet the ASL proficiency standards required to be considered for admission to the Interpreter Training Program.
 A grade of “C” or above is required in all American Sign Language Communication Program courses to be considered for admission in the Interpreter Training Program.
 This one-year certificate (or equivalent course work and signing skills) is required for admission into the selective ITP program.
 Program graduates will not be certified interpreters.
 This Certificate of Applied Science degree program will be discontinued in 2012-13, the courses will be used in the Interpreter Training AAS Program and as a stand alone Advanced Skills Set that is not eligible for Federal Financial (TItle IV) Aid.

 American Sign Language Communication Program Outcomes